Burnley High School

-Burnley High School is a mixed secondary free school located in the town and Borough of Burnley, Lancashire, England.
+Burnley High School is a mixed secondary free school in the town and Borough of Burnley, Lancashire, England.
 The school opened in September 2014 with only 32 11-year-old pupils (Year 7) but quickly grew to over-subscription.
-The school has expanded over the succeeding years and now has a capacity of 600 pupils.
-The school celebrated its first set of GCSE results under Head Teacher Mr Phill Walmsley in 2019.
+The school has expanded and now has a capacity of 600 pupils.
+The school received its first set of GCSE results under headteacher Phill Walmsley in 2019.

-Operated by the Education Partnership Trust (EPT), the school plans to educate pupils within a family ethos, instilling a strong sense of community and social responsibility, with Burnley Life Church a supporting partner since the schools launch The school initially opened in the Parkhill Business Centre in Padiham Road, while a new building was constructed nearby on the site of the former Habergham High School (Burnley Grammar School).
+Burnley Life Church has been a supporting partner since the school's launch.
+The school initially opened in the Parkhill Business Centre in Padiham Road, while a new building was constructed nearby on the site of the former Habergham High School (Burnley Grammar School).
 Its launch has been controversial as other schools in the town have hundreds of vacant places.
 The school moved the three existing year-groups into the new building in April 2017, with the school's first Ofsted inspection occurring shortly after and returning a "good" rating.
-The first year-group celebrated its GCSE results in 2019.
+The first year-group received its GCSE results in 2019.